FactSelfCheck: Fact-Level Black-Box Hallucination Detection for LLMs: Introduction

-Our key contributions are as follows: \begin{enumerate} \item The novel black-box sampling-based method for fact-level hallucination detection -- FactSelfCheck.
-It enables fine-grained hallucination detection in LLM responses without requiring training data or external resources, as it is both non-parametric and zero-resource. \item The effective approaches for measuring factual consistency across multiple samples: FactSelfCheck-KG using knowledge graph comparisons and FactSelfCheck-Text using direct text comparison. \item Comprehensive evaluation of our method, which shows competitive performance with leading sampling-based methods while providing more detailed insights. \item Demonstration that fact-level detection significantly improves hallucination correction compared to sentence-level approaches. \end{enumerate}
+\paragraph{Our key contributions are as follows:} \begin{enumerate} \item The novel zero-resource black-box sampling-based method for fact-level hallucination detection -- FactSelfCheck, designed for long-form text generation.
+It enables fine-grained hallucination detection in LLM responses without requiring training data or external resources, as it is both non-parametric and zero-resource.
+We propose two effective approaches for measuring factual consistency across multiple samples: FactSelfCheck-KG using knowledge graph comparisons and FactSelfCheck-Text using direct text comparison. \item The FavaMultiSamples dataset, a novel dataset for evaluating sampling-based methods. \item Comprehensive evaluation of our method, which shows competitive performance with leading sampling-based methods while providing more detailed insights. \item Demonstration that fact-level detection significantly improves hallucination correction compared to sentence-level approaches. \end{enumerate}